zzFluke/linux_files/README_arch_razer_15_2018.md

    ...
    ```

-   The `logind-check-graphical` option is used to tell lightDM to wait until the graphics driver
+   The `logind-check-graphical` option is used to tell lightDM to wait
-   are loaded before starting, thus preventing black screen.
+   until the graphics driver are loaded before starting, thus preventing
+   black screen.

-6. Create a new file `/etc/NetworkManager/conf.d/dhcp-client.conf`, with the    content:
+6. Create a new file `/etc/NetworkManager/conf.d/dhcp-client.conf`, with the
+   content:
    ```
    [main]
    dhcp=dhclient
    ```

-   NetworkManager is not built with dhcpd support (the default Arch Linux DHCP program).
-This
+   NetworkManager is not built with dhcpd support (the default Arch Linux
-   allows NetworkManager to connect to public wifi.
+   DHCP program).
+This allows NetworkManager to connect to public wifi.

 7. Run the following to start the dekstop environment:
    ```
    systemctl enable lightdm.service
    systemctl start lightdm.service
    ```
-8. Once GUI started, enable NetworkManager:
+8. Once GUI started, stop `netctl@<wifi name>.service`, then enable
+   NetworkManager:
    ```
    systemctl enable NetworkManager.service
    systemctl start NetworkManager.service